mhdominguez/LSFMProcessing/README.md

 # LSFMProcessing
 A collection of methods for deconvolving, filtering, and rendering LSFM images.
-This collection is designed to take Zeiss ZEN .czi input files, though it could be generalized to accept any [proprietary] input format that BioFormats allows.
+This collection is currently designed to take Zeiss ZEN .czi or Lavision UM2 .ome.tiff input files, though it could be generalized to accept any [proprietary] input format that BioFormats allows.
 <br><br>
-## Main Fiji Methods (CZI LSFM Processing Macros.ijm)
+## Main Fiji Methods (LSFM Processing Macros.ijm)
 ### Installation / Requirements:
 * Fiji, using ImageJ 1.53f or greater
 * BigStitcher, Bio-Formats, SiMView packages installed (checked) in Fiji Update